 Sin #3: The Sin of Vagueness

 The sin of vagueness describes environmental claims that lack specificity and so are deemed meaningless.
 This sin is committed when using words such as green, sustainable, and eco, without specific explanations to justify their use.
-Term overuse and the absence of clear-set criteria have led to them becoming increasingly meaningless and interchangeable, an effect called term dilution.
-This detracts from public understanding of environmental issues.
+Term overuse and the absence of clear-set criteria has led to the dilution of such terms, rendering them meaningless and interchangeable.
+This detracts from the public’s understanding of environmental issues.

 For example, let’s look at the term sustainability.
 All of a sudden sustainability is about climate change, ending poverty, and gender equality.
 Can companies employing strategies focusing on just one or two of these areas market themselves as sustainable?